bitwarden/contributing-docs/docs/architecture/adr/0023-integration-identifiers.md

 A process will be established for integrations to submit support tickets requesting a client identifier.
 Customer Success will work with operations teams to register integrations and deliver the needed information.
-Existing Bitwarden integrations will be issued their own client identifiers.
+Existing Bitwarden integrations will be issued their own client identifiers, and this will also be used as an opportunity to establish contact and build a stronger relationship with external entities and the community.
 Client details will be provided in requests to the Bitwarden platform, with the goal being the identification of conformance per client to the technical needs of the Bitwarden server infrastructure; attestation and the guarantee that a client is who they say they are will be considered as a future effort.
 Subsequent enhancements may occur beyond the client identifier wherein API keys and authentication token scopes will further refine permissions of an integration.

 Self-hosted instances will not perform any checks for client identifiers or required request data.